Orbis36/WYSIWYD/README.md

 # WYSIWYD

 <p align="center"> <img src='docs/Overall.png' align="center" height="270px"> </p>
-The official codes implementation for the paper
+The official code implementation for the paper
 "What You See Is What You Detect: Towards Better Object Densification in 3D Detection".
 We first released the augmented lidar signal for performance open review.
-The codes to generate added points will be released after the paper get accepted.
+The codes to generate added points will be released after the paper gets accepted.

 We now provide pre-trained weights for Voxel-RCNN and the augmented lidar points.
-Our paper will be available on ArXiv soon.
+Our paper is available on ArXiv at https://arxiv.org/abs/2310.17842

 ## Performance verification
 1. Prepare for the running environment.

-    Please follow docker image provided by [`Voxel-R-CNN`](https://github.com/djiajunustc/Voxel-R-CNN) to setup your environment.
+    Please follow the docker image provided by [`Voxel-R-CNN`](https://github.com/djiajunustc/Voxel-R-CNN) to set up your environment.

 2. Replace the configuration files provided

-    Please download the related weights and files the following links, depend on you are in China or not.
+    Please download the related weights and files from the following links, depending on whether you are in China or not.
     - [`Baidu Cloud`](https://pan.baidu.com/s/1Fr8WHcjjLmLLohcSCXIGhQ?pwd=hqtc)
    or
     - [`OneDrive`](https://uottawa-my.sharepoint.com/personal/tliu157_uottawa_ca/_layouts/15/guestaccess.aspx?share=Eo3E71Zo0mhDlvNuGHFGeygB8ZxNgMXufEbYfTRBdhmn_A&e=6H02Hp)